chettriyuvraj/leveldb-clone/memdb/README.md

 Two main things that this package comprises of: memdb and sstables

-MemDB: In-memory database that contains data upto a certain threshold.
+**MemDB**: In-memory database that contains data upto a certain threshold.

-SSTables: MemDB can be flushed to disk once it exceeds a certain capacity, this representation is the SSTable (Sorted-String table)
+**SSTables**: MemDB can be flushed to disk once it exceeds a certain capacity, this representation is the SSTable (Sorted-String table)

 The high-level idea is that if you want to find an element, you would search the MemDB first, then the most recent SSTable, then the second most recent, and so on...